dsalgo-testcodingskills/dsalgo-testcodingskills-backend/README.md

 # DsALgo TestCodingSkills Backend

-This repository contains the Backend Server for the DsALgo TestCodingSkills application
+This repository contains the codebase for the dsalgo-testcodingskills-backend of the dsalgo-testcodingskills organisation.

 ### Prerequisites